 FLYERS vs. LIGHTNING SERIES' HISTORY: Current and Miscellaneous:

-September 29, 1992 -- The Flyers and Lightning met in a preseason game played in front of 10,347 at the Orlando (FL) Arena.
-Tampa Bay scored three third period goals and won 5-3.
-Mark Recchi scored twice for Philly.
-Eric Lindros, in his first NHL fight, decked Joe Reekie who was unhappy with Lindros' hard check on Jock Callander. http://www.youtube.com/watch?v=iCQ_8iOSHk8 .
-Flyers' goalie Daryl Reaugh gave up five goals on 34 shots.
+September 29, 1992 -- The Flyers and Lightning met in a preseason game played in Orlando, Florida.
+Tampa Bay scored three third period goals and won 5-3 despite two goals from Mark Recchi.
+Eric Lindros, in his first NHL fight, made quick work of Joe Reekie: http://www.youtube.com/watch?v=B3ci65ejXDM .

 December 20, 1992 -- The teams met for the first time in the regular season and the Lightning won 4-1 in front of a sellout crowd of 10,425 in Expo Hall in Tampa, Florida.
 Eric Lindros, playing for the first time since missing nine games with a knee injury, scored the first goal in this series.
 Brian Bradley scored the next two goals.
-Ex-Flyer Doug Crossman scored his 100th career goal which gave the Lightining a 3-1 lead.
+Doug Crossman, his 100th goal, gave the Lightining a 3-1 lead.
 Marc Bureau finished the scoring.
 The Lightning outshot Philly 31-19.
-After the game, a disgusted Lindros said "It comes down to a lot of hard work and taking care of our bodies.
-Putting some things aside off the ice and focusing on hockey.
-I'm embarrassed about our effort tonight.
-I'm embarrassed about my effort first and I'm embarrassed about a lot of people's efforts."

-April 3, 1993 -- Dominic Roussel made 32 saves and the Flyers' slumping PP went an impressive 4-for-5 in a 6-2 win, the first meeting between the clubs in Philadelphia.
+April 3, 1993 -- Dominic Roussel made 32 saves and the PP went 4-for-7 in the Flyers 6-2 home win, the first meeting between the clubs in Philadelphia.
 Mark Recchi (1-2-3) and Greg Hawgood (1-2-3) led Philly in scoring.
-The PP was successful just 3 times in the last 54 chances.
 The Flyers chased Pat Jablonski at 9:52 of the first period with three goals on 10 shots and a 3-0 lead.
 Recchi finished the scoring with his 51st goal off J.C.
 Bergeron.

 November 26, 1993 -- Tommy Soderstrom stopped 27 shots and Brent Fedyk scored twice in Philly's 3-0 home win.
 Fedyk's goals came in the second and third period and gave the Flyers a 2-0 lead.
 It was the sixth straight game Fedyk registered points.
-Rod Brind'Amour's 13-game point streak was snapped as he was held scoreless for just the second time in the first 24 games.
+Rod Brind'Amour was held scoreless for just the second time in 24 games that season.
 Tampa Bay outshot the Flyers 12-4 in the last period but the Flyers scored both goals.

-November 27, 1993 -- Kevin Dineen scored 34 seconds into OT lifting the Flyers to a 4-3 road win.
+November 27, 1993 -- Kevin Dineen scored 34 seconds into OT and the Flyers won 4-3 at Tampa Bay.
 Mikael Renberg put Philly on top 3-2 as he had his fourth 2-goal game (in his 25th NHL appearance) with both goals scored in a span of 2:16 during the second period.
 Dominic Roussel was a perfect 16-for-16 in the opening period and made 30 saves for the win.
 Rod Brind'Amour, who recorded points in 23 of 25 games at this stage of the season, and Dimitri Yushkevich each had two assists.
 Dineen had four minors and seven shots in the physical and chippy game.

 March 6, 1994 -- Dominic Roussel made 36 saves and Mark Lamb, acquired the prior day in a trade with Ottawa, scored the GWG early in the third period in Philly's 3-1 win at Tampa Bay.
 Lamb filled in on a line with Mikael Renberg and Mark Recchi because Eric Lindros suffered back spasms in the pre-game skate.
 Renberg scored the Flyers' first goal with under six minutes to play in the second period.
 Recchi scored the third goal.
 The Flyers scored twice on three shots in the decisive third period despite being outshot 16-3.
 Tampa Bay held a 37-21 shots advantage in the game.
 The attendance was 21,849.